UNSW-CEEM/NEMOSIS/README.md

 ## An open-source tool for downloading historical data published by the Australian Energy Market Operator (AEMO)

-## v3.0.0 has now been released.
-Recent updates include: data type parsing by default in the API, better functionality for building data caches, and more instructive error messages.
+## v3.1.0 has now been released.
+This fixes an issue with missing bid offer data after March 2021.

 -----